YangLIN1997/YangLIN1997.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Postdoc researcher at the University of New South Wales’ City Futures Research Centre.
+Research fellow at the University of New South Wales’ City Futures Research Centre.
+He has been involved in several research and industry-based projects that focus on developing machine learning and deep learning models for time series analytics and Natural Language Processing.
-I conducted research on time series forecasting and Natural Language Processing.
-My current research focus is on time series forecasting, knowledge distillation, zero-shot learning, sequence models and deep learning.
+His research interests include probabilistic time series forecasting, long-term time series forecasting and anomaly detection.

 Education
 ======